asyml/texar/README.md

 Many more examples are available [here](./examples)

 ### Installation
+Besides the packages in requirements.txt, Texar additionally requires:

-Texar requires tensorflow 1.10.0 or higher (lower than tensorflow 2.0.0a0) and tensorflow_probability 0.3.0 or higher.
-Please follow the [tensorflow official instructions](https://www.tensorflow.org/install) and [tensorflow_probability official instractions](https://www.tensorflow.org/probability/install) to install the appropriate version.
+* tensorflow >= 1.10.0 (but <= 2.0).
+Follow the tensorflow official instructions to install the appropriate version

+* tensorflow_probability >= 0.3.0.
+Follow the tensorflow_probability official instractions to install.

 After Tensorflow is installed, please run the following commands to install Texar:
 ```